Deep learning via message passing algorithms based on belief propagation: Related Works

 \section{Related Works}

-The literature on message passing algorithms is extensive, we refer to \citep{mezard_montanari, zdeborova2016statistical} for a general overview.
+The literature on message passing algorithms is extensive, we refer to \citet{mezard_montanari} and \citet{zdeborova2016statistical} for a general overview.
 More related to our work, multilayer message-passing algorithms have been developed in inference contexts \citep{MLAMP, fletcher2018inference}, where they have been shown to produce exact marginals under certain statistical assumptions on (unlearned) weight matrices.

-The properties of message-passing for learning shallow neural networks have been extensively studied (see \citep{baldassi2020} and reference therein).
-Recent work improves BP by combining it with graph neural networks \citep{bpnn, satorras2021neural} or with deep neural networks for dense prediction tasks \citep{bpcvpr}.
-Interestingly, some work in computational neuroscience, e.g. \citep{rao}, shows similarities to our approach.
+The properties of message-passing for learning shallow neural networks have been extensively studied (see \citet{baldassi2020} and reference therein). \citet{Barbier2019} rigorously show that message passing algorithms in generalized linear models perform asymptotically exact inference under some statistical assumptions.
+Dictionary learning and matrix factorization are harder problems closely related to deep network learning problems, in particular to the modelling of a single intermediate layer.
+They have been approached using message passing in \citet{BOMF} and \citet{parker2014bilinear}, although the resulting predictions are found to be asymptotically inexact \citep{maillard2021perturbative}.
+The same problem is faced by the message passing algorithm recently proposed for a multi-layer matrix factorization scenario \citep{MLBIGAMP}.
+Unfortunately, our framework as well doesn't yield asymptotic exact predictions.
+Nonetheless, it gives a message passing heuristic that for the first time is able to train deep neural networks on natural datasets, therefore sets a reference for the algorithmic applications of this research line.

-The success of SGD is thought to be in part due to the geometrical structure of the loss landscape in neural networks \citep{prl2015,entropysgdICLR, garipov18, pittorino2021entropic, feng2021inverse}.
+A few papers advocate the success of SGD to the geometrical structure (smoothness and flatness) of the loss landscape in neural networks \citep{prl2015,entropysgdICLR, garipov18, visualizing2018, pittorino2021entropic, feng2021inverse}.
 These considerations do not depend on the particular form of the SGD dynamics and should extend also to other types of algorithms, although SGD is by far the most popular choice among NNs practitioners due to its simplicity, flexibility, speed, and generalization performance.

 While our work focuses on message passing schemes, some of the ideas presented here, such as the PasP rule, can be combined with algorithms for Bayesian neural networks' training \citep{PBP, wu2018deterministic}.
+Recent work extends BP by combining it with graph neural networks \citep{bpnn, satorras2021neural}.
+Finally, some work in computational neuroscience shows similarities to our approach \citep{rao}.